mbehrle/docker-tryton-server/README.md

 ## Extending this image

 This docker image is a minimal base on which you should extend and write your own.

+If you would like to do additional initialization `before` the startup of the server in an image derived from this one, add an `*.sh` script under `/docker-entrypoint-init.d`.
+The entrypoint script will will source any `*.sh` script found in that directory to do further initialization before starting the service.

 The following example steps would be required to say make your setup work with postgres and install the sale module.